How It Works

 BiomPIN — Secure Sharing

-Section titled “BiomPIN — Secure Sharing”After any successful extraction, the server can optionally encrypt the full response and store it under a PIN.
+Section titled “BiomPIN — Secure Sharing”After any successful extraction, the server can optionally encrypt the response and store it under a PIN.
 BiomPIN is opt-in (pass biompin=true in the request).
+Patient name/initials and patient ID are removed from the stored payload before encryption; the immediate process response remains complete.

 Two-part PIN design